fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 the kind of the hash function results, and a logical constant, `LITTLE_ENDIAN`, used to deal with one aspect of the machine dependence of the hash codes.
-Note that while SpookyHash can be used as a sixty four bit hash algorithm, its algorithms actually returns two element integer arrays of kind `INT64`, so it can also be used as a 128 bit hash.
+Note that while SpookyHash can be used as a sixty-four bit hash algorithm, its algorithms actually returns two element integer arrays of kind `INT64`, so it can also be used as a 128 bit hash.